-With decades of remodeling experience, we know how to transform houses and buildings into better, larger, more functional spaces to increase density, provide more affordable housing, and maintain or improve the character of the architecture.
-Reading articles and hearing about how much the city and the county have spent on “affordable housing” projects was so frustrating to us because we know how little we could spend to build affordable housing.
-We’ve been working with organizations, policy makers, financial experts and others to come up with alternative solutions to the homeless problem and to increase our supply of affordable housing.
+With decades of remodeling experience through McCulloch Construction, the Foundation knows how to transform houses and buildings into better, larger, more functional space.
+We are able to increase density, provide more affordable housing, and maintain or improve the character of the architecture, while also protecting the natural environment.
+Articles and hearing literature that cover how much the city and the county have spent on “affordable housing” projects proves that we are able to spend considerably less while building more attractive and efficient affordable housing.
+We’ve been working with organizations, policy makers, financial experts and others to come up with alternative solutions to the homeless problem and to increase the supply of affordable housing.

 The Sharewell Model

-We transform very small houses into larger homes with an ADU (accessory dwelling unit) if possible, as well.
+We transform very small houses into larger homes with an accessory dwelling unit (ADU) as well, if it is possible.
 Investors or residents will be able to buy into the property as shareholders with a guaranteed rate of return.
 In this way, we increase the supply of affordable housing, provide a pathway into the property market for low-income individuals and families (or socially-responsible investors), and create a shared housing community where people who face similar challenges can help each other succeed.

 What is the Sharewell Model?

 Sharewell is a potentially revolutionary housing model: economical, intentional communities that share common areas.
 People who seek affordability can live together, gaining community.
 Demographics with something in common can network and help each succeed.
 From teachers to elders, from vets to single mothers, these micro communities integrate into neighborhoods.
 The Sharewell fits any demographic that requires affordability and community.

 1. Sharewell is optimal in cost-effective housing models.
 That means more help with every dollar invested.

 2. It integrates Sharewell members into neighborhoods, rather than isolating them in larger projects.

 3. It promotes the mental health and stability of belonging to a Sharewell family.